Centralia, Washington: Railroads

 Amtrak, the national passenger rail system, provides service to Centralia station, stopping at the town's renovated 1912 railroad depot.
 Amtrak train 11, the southbound Coast Starlight, is scheduled to depart Centralia at 11:45am with service to Kelso-Longview, Portland, Sacramento, Emeryville, California (with bus connection to San Francisco), and Los Angeles.
 Amtrak train 14, the northbound Coast Starlight, is scheduled to depart Centralia at 5:57pm daily with service to Olympia-Lacey, Tacoma and Seattle.
 Amtrak Cascades trains, operating as far north as Vancouver, British Columbia and as far south as Eugene, Oregon, serve Centralia several times daily in both directions.
 BNSF trains in Centralia's downtown rail yard and on the mainline serve local and regional shippers, but can affect the timeliness of Amtrak service and are a noisy reminder of the days of the town's heyday as the crossroads of four major railroads (Union Pacific, Milwaukee Road, Great Northern and Northern Pacific).

 Public transportation

 Bus service is provided by Lewis County Transit.
 Routes originating in Centralia serve Olympia, Chehalis, Castle Rock, and Kelso, among other locations.

 Automotive

-Centralia is situated alongside I-5, and it is located almost exactly halfway between Portland and Seattle on this highway.
+Centralia is situated alongside Interstate 5, and it is located almost exactly halfway between Portland and Seattle on this highway.
 Its primary exit is at mile marker 82, with mile 0 being the Portland city limits and mile 164 being near Downtown Seattle.
 U.S. Route 12 passes through Centralia while it is concurrent with I-5.
 Washington State Route 507 originates in Centralia, terminating in Pierce County via Tenino and Yelm.